MMK21Hub/Capitalisation-Fixes/README.md

 It performs three main jobs:

 - Run the build tool to create the `.zip` files that can be distributed with the release.
+- Bump the version in the project's [package.json file](package.json).
 - Push any commits that only exist locally, to make sure that the tag on GitHub is based on the most recent commit.
 - Create a new git tag to mark the version.
 It then pushes the tag to GitHub.